li-xin-yi/security-summer-labs/set-up.md

 ### Lab 7

-In this lab, we need to run 2 machine (victim and attack).
+In this lab, we need to run 2 machines (victim and attack).

 ```